bluesky314/MLheuristics.github.io/_posts/2019-05-12-Continual Learning.md

 1) Overcoming catastrophic forgetting in neural networks by Kirkpatrick et al of DeepMind

-2) Memory Aware Synapses: Learning what (not) to forget by Tuytelaars et al with FaceBook A.I
+2) Memory Aware Synapses: Learning what (not) to forget by Tuytelaars et al with Facebook A.I

-3) Selfless Sequential Learning by Tuytelaars et al with FaceBook A.I
+3) Selfless Sequential Learning by Tuytelaars et al with Facebook A.I